guibranco/gstraccini-bot-service/README.md

 ### Webhooks

-Once you install the [GStraccini-bot GitHub app](https://github.com/apps/gstraccini), GitHub will start sending webhooks to a registered endpoint for some events.
-Once these webhooks reach the handler, they are stored in SQL database tables to be processed later by this bot.
+Once you install the [GStraccini-bot GitHub app](https://github.com/apps/gstraccini), GitHub will send webhooks to a registered endpoint for some events.
+Once these webhooks reach the handler, they are stored in SQL database tables for later processing by this bot.

-If you are interested in hosting your own instance, let me know, and I will share the database schemas and scripts and the procedure for creating your own GitHub app to receive events on your infrastructure.
+If you are interested in hosting your instance, let me know, and I will share the database schemas and scripts and the procedure for creating your own GitHub app to receive events on your infrastructure.

 ---

 ### Cronjobs

-The bot handlers on this repository run on my own infrastructure with the following intervals:
+The bot handlers on this repository run on my infrastructure at the following intervals:

 - ![GStraccini Bot - Branches](https://healthchecks.io/b/2/82d0dec5-3ec1-41cc-8a35-ef1da42899e5.svg) - 🕐 every 1 minute
 - ![GStraccini Bot - Comments](https://healthchecks.io/b/2/31b38cb0-f8bd-42b1-b662-d5905b22cd94.svg) - 🕐 every 1 minute